Skip to main content

 // that is stored in the account's storage by removing that object

-// from storage, calling the method, and then putting it back in storage
+// from storage, calling the method, and then saving it back to the same storage path

 transaction {